endlessm/threadbare-origins-inkdrinker/README.md

 # Moddable Platformer

-This mini moddable game project by [Endless OS Foundation](https://endlessos.org) is intended to help ease the learning curve into Godot.
+This project is a simple game created by [Endless Access](https://access.endlessstudios.com) to help ease the learning curve into collaborative game design and development.

-This sample project allows learners to engage with game creation concepts, applying various modifications to the game itself, all without reading or writing any code.

-The `doc/MODS.md` file details the mods that have been made available.
+It is intended to be used as practice content for learning Git and GitHub collaboration.

 ## Contributing